 Remember, your tomato plant is a fruit that wants to spread its seed, and it does this by attracting other animals (including humans) to its bright, sweet fruits full of those seeds, which will pass through digestive systems unharmed and let the plant continue its legacy.

 (Granted, this is not how humans choose to cultivate tomatoes, but the plant is still trying to do what it has for millennia.)

-Stopping fertilizer application will again stress the plant in a good way by signalling something is wrong, this will divert its energy into ripening the available green tomatoes on the vine versus continuing to grow and shooting out more suckers or flowers.
+Stopping fertilizer application will again stress the plant in a good way by signaling something is wrong; this will divert its energy into ripening the available green tomatoes on the vine versus continuing to grow and shooting out more suckers or flowers.

 Stop fertilizing one month before the first frost date.

-As mentioned, your tomato keeps its legacy, its dynasty if you will, alive through spreading its seeds after animals eat the tempting sweet fruit.
+As mentioned, your tomato keeps its legacy, its dynasty if you will, alive by spreading its seeds after animals eat the tempting sweet fruit.

-When you pick the fruit that is already ripe on the vine, the plant will then work to ripen the still-green tomatoes so that it can keep itself going even more.
+When you pick the fruit that is already ripe on the vine, the plant will then put energy into ripening the still-green tomatoes to keep itself going

-One technique (that I do not personally use or recommend) is to mulch the soil around your tomato plants with black plastic sheeting.
+One technique is to mulch the soil around your tomato plants with black plastic sheeting.

 Green tomatoes are tart and tasty!
 Here are some recipes you can use them in: